AverageHelper/node-lazy-sequence/README.md

 This class is the primary interface for all transformations or queries we might want to perform on our array.

-You can create a `LazySequence` yourself using the `lazy` function described above, or bby using its constructor:
+You can create a `LazySequence` yourself using the `lazy` function described above or by using its constructor:

 ```TypeScript
 import { LazySequence } from "lazy-sequence";